Navigating the Back-to-School Transition: A Therapist's Guide for Anxious Kids and Moms

 Gradual Exposure

 To help your child overcome their back-to-school anxiety, consider implementing gradual exposure techniques.
 Start by visiting the school or classroom before the official start date.
 This allows your child to become familiar with their new environment.
-You can also create a routine that simulates the school day, including wake-up times, meals, and bedtime, to ease the transition.
+For example, you can take a walk or drive past the school together before school starts to help your child get comfortable with the surroundings.

 For moms, gradually expose yourself to the new routine as well.
 Practice self-care, maintain a support network, and ensure you’re getting enough rest.
 This will help you better support your child when they return to school.